Marshawn Lynch: Goes “Beast Mode” in Giving Back

-Marshawn Lynch is probably known best as the retired “Beast Mode” Seattle Seahawks 5-time Pro Bowl running back who is a man of few words (even though it looks like he’s about to un-retire soon to the Raiders in 2017).
+Marshawn Lynch is probably known best as the retired “Beast Mode” Seattle Seahawks 5-time Pro Bowl running back who is a man of few words.
 Lynch announced his retirement in quiet unsuspecting way: during the fourth quarter of Super Bowl 50, when the sports world was fixated on the Broncos-Panthers battle, he tweeted out an image of a pair of green cleats hanging from a telephone wire.

 When he’s not making appearances, it turns out that some time off was just what Mr. “I’m-Only-Here-So-I-Don’t-Get-Fined” running back needed to bring out his inner philanthropist.